Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

 The order parameters, magnetic moment $m^\eta_i =\langle \hat{m}^\eta_i \rangle$ and bonds $\chiup^\mu_{ij} =\langle \hat{\chiup}^\mu_{ij} \rangle$, are to be determined self-consistently by minimizing the state energy.

-We note that in the mean-field theory used here \cite{Dong-PRB23}, the direct Hartree terms of the interactions depending on the electron density $n_i =\langle \hat{n}_i \rangle$ are neglected to avoid double-counting, since their contributions are already considered in the LDA \cite{JiangK-PRB16}.
+We note that in the mean-field theory used here, the direct Hartree terms of the interactions depending on the electron density $n_i =\langle \hat{n}_i \rangle$ are neglected to avoid double-counting, since their contributions are already considered in DFT \cite{Dong-PRB23, JiangK-PRB16}.
 These terms are expected to be insignificant in these kaogm\'e metals, since no large charge disproportionation has been observed.
-Moreover, the symmetry preserving correlation induced bond orders, i.e., the real uniform components of the bond order parameters $\chiup^\mu_{ij}$, are subtracted in the interactions, such that the vH singularities and the band structure are maintained without normalizing the bare band parameters \cite{ZhangY-PRB20}.
-This is consistent with the fact that vH singularity at the $\bM$ points has been established by ARPES in both \avs\ and FeGe.
+Moreover, the symmetry preserving bond corrections, \textit{i.e.}, the real uniform components of the bond order parameters $\chiup^\mu_{ij}$, are subtracted in the interactions, such that the vH singularities and the band structure are maintained without normalizing the bare band parameters \cite{Dong-PRB23, ZhangY-PRB20}.
+This is consistent with the fact that vH singularities at the $\bM$ points have been established by ARPES in both \avs\ and FeGe.
 Implementing this subtraction scheme, the correlation effects in the self-consistent mean-field theory will only generate spontaneous symmetry-breaking states.